CoffeeScript's Scoping is Madness

 The Problem

-To contrast, in JavaScript the var keyword defines the scope of a variable.
-Leave it out and it scopes downward until it hits a var definition of that variable or the global level.
-This means that deeper scopes inherits from a level above unless it defines its own scope of the variable.
+definition of that variable or the global level.
+This means that inner scopes inherits from outer scopes unless it defines its own scope of the variable.
 CoffeeScript on the other hand offers you no method to scope a variable.
-Scoping is entirely automatic, and the lowest level use of a variable name is the single instance of it.
+Scoping is entirely left to the lowest level use of a variable name.

-There are proposed solutions, such as a Go-lang style := for inner scoping, but these have not been accepted as of this writing.
+for inner scoping, but these have not been accepted as of this writing.
 The creator of CoffeeScript, Jeremy Ashkenas, when questioned about it by Armin Ronacher on Twitter replied:

 Not gonna happen ;) Forbidding shadowing altogether is a huge win, and a huge conceptual simplification.